nealcaren/a-century-of-negro-migration/chapters/chapter-02.md

 [^26]: *The African Repository*, passim.

 [^27]: Although constituting a majority of the population even before the Civil War the Negroes of this township did not get recognition in the local government until 1875 when John Allen, a Negro, was elected township treasurer.
 From that time until about 1890 the Negroes always shared the honors of office with their white citizens and since that time they have usually had entire control of the local government in that township, holding such offices as supervisor, clerk, treasurer, road commissioner, and school director.
 Their record has been that of efficiency.
 Boss rule among them is not known.
 The best man for an office is generally sought; for this is a community of independent farmers.
 In 1907 one hundred and eleven different farmers in this community had holdings of 10,439 acres.
-Their township usually has very few delinquent taxpayers and it promptly makes its returns to the county.--See the *Southern Workman*, xxxvii, pp. 486-489.
+Their township usually has very few delinquent taxpayers and it promptly makes its returns to the county.--See the *Southern Workman*, XXXVII, pp. 486-489.

 [^28]: Davidson and Stowe, *A Complete History of Illinois*, pp. 321, 322; and Washburn, *Edward Coles*, pp. 44 and 53.

 [^29]: The Negro population of this town so rapidly increased after the war that it has become a Negro town and unfortunately a bad one.
-Much improvement has been made in recent years.--See *Southern Workman*, xxxvii, pp. 489-494.
+Much improvement has been made in recent years.--See *Southern Workman*, XXXVII, pp. 489-494.

 [^30]: Still, *Underground Railroad*, passim; Siebert, *Underground Railroad*, pp. 34, 35, 40, 42, 43, 48, 56, 59, 62, 64, 70, 145, 147; Drew, *Refugee*, pp. 72, 97, 114, 152, 335 and 373.